K3 surfaces and cubic fourfolds with Abelian motive: Introduction

+This result is obtained using the description of $F(X)$ as a moduli space of sheaves on the associated K3 (that has Picard number in the range of Pedrini's theorem), combined with a result of Bülles on the motives of moduli spaces.
+A similar argument shows that for the same family of cubic fourfolds, the LLSvS hyperKähler eightfold $L(X)$ also has finite dimensional Chow motive (Proposition \ref{8fold}).

+This frame of ideas also allows to show a density result for cubic fourfolds with finite dimensional Chow motive inside the moduli space.

+\begin{thm*}\nonumber(=Theorem \ref{densekimura}) Let $d$ be not divisible by 4, 9, or any odd prime number $p \equiv 2\ [3]$.
+Then there exists a dense (in the complex topology) set of points in a non-empty Zariski open subset inside $\mathcal{C}_d$ such that the corresponding fourfolds have finite dimensional Chow motive. \end{thm*}

-In Section 5 we procced our study of motives of Hyperk\"ahler varieties.
-By combining results from Laza-Saccà-Voisin and Floccari-Fu-Zhang, we show the existence of an infinity of examples of Laza-Saccà-Voisin 10-folds with finite dimensional and Abelian Chow motive.
+In Section \ref{sect 5} we proceed our study of motives of hyperK\"ahler varieties.
+By combining results from Laza-Saccà-Voisin, Floccari-Fu-Zhang and some observations about the topology of $\mathcal{C}_{14}$ from \cite{MR3968870}, we show the existence of an infinity of examples of Laza-Saccà-Voisin hyperKähler 10-folds with finite dimensional and Abelian Chow motive.
+Adding to the picture some recent results of Li-Pertusi-Zhao \cite{pertusietc} about stability conditions on the Kuznetsov component of the derived category of cubic fourfolds, we manage to show the same result for the twisted version of the hyperK\"ahler 10fold, introduced by Voisin \cite{twisted}.
+For the twisted version we find an infinite number of examples in each divisor $\C_d$ where cubic fourfolds have associated K3 surfaces.

 In the two last sections of the paper, we somehow do reverse engineering.
-Starting from two explicit examples of families $\mathcal{F}$ and $\mathcal{G}$ of K3 surfaces, we manage to construct two higher dimensional families of cubic fourfolds with Abelian motive.
+Starting from two explicit examples of families $\mathcal{F}$ and $\mathcal{G}$ of K3 surfaces, we manage to construct two families of Fano fourfolds, whose motives have remarkable properties and are finite dimensional, in an appropriate sense.

-The cubics from the first family are smooth, and their Chow motive is finite dimensional and Abelian.
-Once again, the relation with K3 surfaces is given by the Chow-K\"unneth decomposition of the motive of a smooth cubic fourfold, in terms of the transcendental motive of the associated K3 surface, and some results of Garbagnati-Sarti and Laterveer.
-The associated K3 surfaces are in fact a 4-dimensional family $\mathcal{F}$ of smooth octic surfaces in $\P^5$, that are complete intersections of 3 quadrics (with particularly simple equations) in $\P^5$.
+The Fano fourfolds from the first family are smooth, notably they are quadric surface fibrations over $\P^2$.
+The relation with K3 surfaces is given by the Chow-K\"unneth decomposition of the motive of a quadric fibration due to Vial \cite{vialfib}, and some results of Kuznetsov and C\u{a}ld\u{a}raru.
+The corresponding K3 surfaces are in fact a 4-dimensional family $\mathcal{F}$ of smooth octic surfaces in $\P^5$, that are complete intersections of 3 quadrics (with particularly simple equations) in $\P^5$.
 Notably $Q_1,Q_2,Q_3$ are hypersurfaces in $\P^5$ \cite[10.2]{GS}, whose equations are

 with complex parameters $a_i, b_i, c_i $ and $i=0,\cdots,5$.
 See Sect. \ref{sezquad} for details.